mroderick/PubSubJS/README.md

 // from the topic later on
 var token = PubSub.subscribe('MY TOPIC', mySubscriber);

-// publish a topic asyncronously
+// publish a topic asynchronously
 PubSub.publish('MY TOPIC', 'hello world!');

-// publish a topic syncronously, which is faster in some environments,
+// publish a topic synchronously, which is faster in some environments,
 // but will get confusing when one topic triggers new topics in the
 // same execution chain
 // USE WITH CAUTION, HERE BE DRAGONS!!!